JohnStarich/bashtion/README.md

 ## How do I poke around this library?

 Every module has its own file inside of [lib](lib/) or its subdirectories.
-If you see a module you want in there, just import it using its relative path from `lib`.
-The retrier is located in `./lib/utils/retrier.sh` so you would run `import utils/retrier`.
+If you see a module you want in there, just import it.
+The retrier is located in `./lib/utils/retrier.sh` so you would run `import ./lib/utils/retrier`.

 If you want to find out which commands are available for a module, the easiest way is to run the function with that module's name.
-For example, run `logger` and it will print out all available logger commands like `logger.info` and `logger.error`.
+For example, run `logger` and it will print out all available logger commands like `logger info` and `logger error`.

+## Learn more

+Bashtion is made possible by [JohnStarich/goenable](https://github.com/JohnStarich/goenable) and [mvdan/sh](https://github.com/mvdan/sh).
+Check them out to learn more.